 I am a retired educator living in Nova Scotia Canada.
 I collect vintage and antique clocks that I repair and maintain.
 I also write about horological areas of interest, interesting clocks and clock stories when I search for new acquisitions.
 As most bloggers know the key to building a successful blog is not only attracting new … More 2017 – Time to reflect, a year in summary

 There is a peculiar phenomena happening in the clock world today and that is tumbling clock prices.
-French cartelle clocks, American jewelers regulators, original E. Howard and Willard banjo clocks to name a few have retained their value but clocks that would have sold for hundreds of dollars a few short years ago can be … More Why clock prices are so low
+French cartelle clocks, American jewelers regulators, original E. Howard and Willard banjo clocks to name a few have retained their value but clocks that would have sold for hundreds of dollars a few short years ago can be … More Low antique clock prices – are they here to stay

-How do you wind a mechanical clock?
-The advice provided and some suggestions, if followed, should give you the skill and confidence to correctly wind your antique or vintage mechanical clock.
-In this age of everything electronic it may surprise some people that a newly acquired mechanical clock bought at the local garage sale or … More How to wind a mechanical clock
+How does one wind an antique or vintage mechanical clock?
+The advice and suggestions, if followed, should provide you with the skill and confidence to correctly wind your antique or vintage mechanical clock.
+In this age of everything electronic, it may surprise some people that a newly acquired mechanical clock bought at the local garage … More Winding a mechanical clock – A How-To Guide

 Tick-Talk Tuesday is all about the letters and comments I have received from you, the reader, concerning your clocks, issues you might have had and challenges you face and my responses to your questions with advice on your particular clock concern(s).
 If I am stumped, I consult within my clock circles for the best possible … More Tick-Talk Tuesday #6 – comments on online purchases